-- Look at consistency of story substance and chronology of statements. - Consider inherent plausibility of all information given. - Is the evidence provided consistent with other credible evidence? - Look for the amount of detail (facts) provided.
-Factual detail should be assessed against general allegations, accusations, excuses, or denials that have no supporting detail. - Pay attention to non-verbal behavior, but do not read too much into it...this is not Lie to Me.
+- Look at consistency of story substance and chronology of statements. - Consider inherent plausibility of all information given. - Look for the amount of detail (facts) provided.
+Factual detail should be assessed against general allegations, accusations, excuses, or denials that have no supporting detail. - Pay attention to non-verbal behavior, but don't read too much into it...this isn't Lie to Me.